Flag of North Carolina: Other flags

+In 1920, a unique state flag was flown bearing the words: "States Rights Defense League."
+The banner was raised to protest the new state laws about flag desecration.

 Salute to the flag

 The General Assembly of North Carolina adopted an official salute to the flag in 2007.
 It reads:

 I salute the flag of North Carolina and pledge to the Old North State love, loyalty, and faith.